 If rezoning and a General Development Plan have been approved, an application for Specific Development Plan approval shall accompany a Site Plan application.
-The Town Plan Commission and Board and the County Zoning Administrator shall review and approve the following detailed plans as part of the Specific Development Plan review process.
+The Town Board, upon receipt of a recommendation of the Town Plan Commission and County Zoning Administrator shall approve, deny or conditionally approve the following detailed plans as part of the Specific Development Plan review process.
+A General Development Plan shall not have an expiration date unless specified by the Town Board.
+However, substantial changes to a General Development Plan shall require approval of a revised General Development Plan prior to approval of Specific Development Plans.